 Areas of Specialization

 Joan Gavaler has a career as both an independent performer/choreographer and as an educator.
 She relishes the creative process and collaborative discovery in making new work.
 To further that interest, she co-founded Aura Curiatlas Physical Theatre in 2013.
-The company has toured to Chicago, New York City, Washington, D.C., Montgomery, AL, and plans a return to Williamsburg, VA in May 2016.
+The company has toured the east coast, southern, and midwest United States and plans a return to the Kimball Theatre, Williamsburg, VA in May 2017.

 Students value the supportive and challenging atmosphere she creates in the classroom and the thoughtful guidance she provides as a mentor.
 She has taught collaboratively with colleagues and has developed new courses including History of American Vernacular Dance, Contact Improvisation and Partnering Principles, Alexander Technique, and Introduction to Physical Theatre in addition to teaching dance composition, modern, and ballet technique and mentoring undergraduate choreographers and theatre artists.
 Her expertise has been sought for external program and faculty reviews, performance adjudication, and board memberships in professional organizations.
 She served as Department Chair for Theatre, Speech, and Dance from 2009-2014.

 Dance Composition I and II, Alexander Technique, Physical Theatre, all levels of modern and ballet technique